axreldable/wiki_scanner_java/README.md

 The scanner polls Wiki using wiki-api: https://ru.wikipedia.org/w/api.php.

-What I used in this programm:
+WWhat I have used in this program:
 - http requests for wiki polling
 - json parsing for parsing Wiki response
 - java.util.concurrent for parallelizing app work